-It is common that a person will think that the game of pool is a man cue sport but it’s not, although it was said that women were forbidden to play with men and had difficulties entering a match where a guy was playing.
-It was not long after when males stared to accept women pool players in the game, females have been playing with men in pool form in the 1920s, so as you see they have a history as well with men leaning the game at a similar timeline.
+It is common that a person will think that the game of pool is a man-cue sport but it’s not, although it was said that women were forbidden to play with men and had difficulties entering a match where a guy was playing.
+It was not long after when males started to accept women pool players in the game, females have been playing with men in pool form in the 1920s, so as you see they have a history as well with men learning the game at a similar timeline.

 Pool Balls Durability